 In the late 1990s, coachbuilders began making limousine buses almost as fast as stretch limousines.
 By the mid-2000s, all major coachbuilders were producing limo buses.
-Eventually, operators added shuttles, mini-buses, and charter tour buses to their fleets.
+Eventually, operators added shuttles, minibuses, and motorcoach charter tour buses to their fleets.

 I was no exception.
-After more than a decade of running limo buses, I decided to take the next step in my fleet line-up and buy a charter bus.
-More and more operators have diversified into motorcoach service in recent years.
-[As a contributing editor of LCT Magazine, it also helps to have firsthand experience in Limousine, Charter & Tour, our formal name since February 2009].
-In April, we acquired a 55-passenger 2000 Setra S-217 motorcoach as part of a bus lease agreement with an unnamed company client.
+After more than a decade of running limo buses, I decided to take the next step in my fleet line-up and buy a motorcoach.
+An increasing number of operators have diversified into motorcoach service in recent years.
+[As a contributing editor of LCT Magazine, it also helps to have firsthand experience in Luxury Coach & Transportation, our formal name since January 2018].
+In April 2011, we acquired a 55-passenger 2000 Setra S-217 motorcoach as part of a bus lease agreement with an unnamed company client.

 The business path to a motorcoach in many ways resembles that of a limousine bus.
 My experience running a limo bus prepared me for the decision to take on a motorcoach.